o-schneider/haskell-todos/README.md

 # haskell-todos

-Simple REST app that handles todos and save them to the memory
+Simple REST app that handles todos and saves them to the memory